-Saudi Arabia (officially Kingdom of Saudi Arabia) lies in Western Asia, constituting the vast majority of the Arabian Peninsula.
-With a land area of approximately 2,150,000 km2, it is the 5th largest country in Asia and the 12th globally.
+Saudi Arabia, officially known as the Kingdom of Saudi Arabia, lies in Western Asia, constituting the vast majority of the Arabian Peninsula.
+With a land area of approximately 2,150,000 km2, it is the 5th largest country in Asia, and the 12th largest globally.

-Extremely low oil prices in the 1990s called for a shift in the Saudi economy.
+Dependent on oil income, extremely low oil prices in the 1990s called for a change in the Saudi economy.
 It became evident that the exclusive dependency on oil, especially in phases of weak markets, posed a threat to the country’s economic and social stability.
-The late King Abdullah created several authorities, among them the Saudi Arabian General Authority (SAGIA), which concerned itself with the diversification of the economy.
-I.e., creating new sources of income.
+Therefore, the late King Abdullah created economic changes that concerned themselves with the diversification of economy and the creation of new sources of income.

 Today, Saudi Arabia reflects its history, and the economic and social development is ongoing in line with the needs and available resources.

 With about 35 million residents and 1.7% population growth, two thirds are under 35, 42.6% are women and about 11 million expatriates.
 Economic development and aspirations are embodied in ‘’Vision 2030’, a strategic framework that aims to reduce Saudi Arabia’s dependency on oil, diversify its economy, and develop public service sectors.